erikolofsson/Xcode-4-Fixins/XCFixin_EmulateVisualStudio/README.md

  + `Ctrl-E` Toggels regular expression
  + `Ctrl-W` Toggles whole word only matching
  + `Esc` Returns to editor from batch find

+Also fixes limitations bugs in Xcode

 + Run multiple schemes with `⌘-G` from one scheme by setting Custom working directory to "[MulitLaunchSchemes]" and the scheme names as arguments
 + `Ctrl-H` Toggles breakpoints more reliably than the built in shortcut for toggling breakpoints (workaround for Xcode bug)
 + Ability to stop the debugger from setting DYLD_INSERT_LIBRARIES, DYLD_LIBRARY_PATH and DYLD_FRAMEWORK_PATH.
 Accessbile from Edit->Xcode fixes options... or `Ctrl+O`
++ Batches external updates and automatically reloads them. .xcworkspace and .xcproj folders needs to have a 'generatedContainer' file in them to enable.
+For use with external project generators.

 ### TODO
 + Build only current project